Speicherstadt

 – 170,000 sqm warehouse and showroom use

-The warehouses in the 1888 Speicherstadt are arranged alphabetically.
+The warehouses in the Speicherstadt from 1888 are arranged alphabetically.

 Bridges of the Speicherstadt: